fullctl/docs.fullctl.com/docs/aaaCtl/Add-Users.md

 Choose the Organization you want to add users to.
 Your list of Organizations can be found using the drop-down arrow next to name.
    ![](img/addorg.png)

-Click on + Invite Users to Your Organization.
+Click on + Invite Users to Your Organization from the options below Services.
    ![](img/invite.png)

 In the pop-up box, enter the email address of the person you are inviting.
 Click on Send Invite.